IlyarAbadi/APF_PDR/README.md

 # Folder Structure
  The user is accepeted to have the following data folder structure.
+- DXF_2_CSV
+  exported_lines_olderanddooropen.csv <- sample map coordinates x1, y1, x2, y2
+- /MATLAB/APF_PDR

-- /outmost_folder
+  - /sample_data/Samsung_A16_Ilyar_2025_07_22_01_41_49/
     - /calibration/
       - gyros_calib.mat
       - accel_calib.mat
     - /navigation/

+The repository includes a sample map.
+Map is saved in CSV file inside DXF_2_CSV.
+The rows in this text file correspond to a line segment in the map (x1,y1,x2,y2).
+This map is not in the correct scale, bowever, the provide code will apply the correct scale to it.
+More information about the scaling of the map is provided in this README.md file.

+A sample data collected on Samsung A16 using Sensor Logger is also provided inside MATLAB/APF_PDR/sample_data/Samsung_A16_Ilyar_2025_07_22_01_41_49/navigation/.
+The calibration file is provided in MATLAB/APF_PDR/sample_data/Samsung_A16_Ilyar_2025_07_22_01_41_49/calibration/.

 Calibration for the accelerometer and gyroscope are NOT REQUIRED.
 However it is recommend performing a calibration for acceleroemeter data.
 The calibration files should be saved in native MATLAB format (`.mat`) for each triaxial gyroscope and accelerometer (the names of these files are expected to be `accel_calib.mat` and `gyros_calib.mat`).
 See calibration section for more information below.